lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="miscellaneous">Miscellaneous</h3>

 No semicolons, never, at all.
-The only case in Swift when they're necessary is multiple statements on the single line which is strongly discouraged.
+The only case in Swift when they are necessary is multiple statements on a single line, which is strongly discouraged.

-Anything but latin alphabet and numbers is used in the source code.
-That means no Cyrillic alphabet, hieroglyphs, emojis etc. Although Swift programming language supports any UTF symbols, they're hard to reproduce using some of various localized keyboards and encourage error-prone copying-and-pasting.
+Only latin alphabet and numbers are used in the source code.
+That means no Cyrillic alphabet, hieroglyphs, emojis, etc. Although the Swift programming language supports any UTF symbols, they are hard to reproduce using some of various localized keyboards and encourage error-prone copying-and-pasting.

 Unused code (including imports and resources) must be deleted.
 As well as empy and completely inherited implementations.